refinedev/refine/.changeset/honest-turtles-camp.md

 feat: added the `fixed` prop to the `<ThemedSiderV2/>` to allow the sider to be fixed

-The props is optional and defaults to `false`.
+The prop is optional and defaults to `false`.
 You can see the usage as follows:

 ```tsx
 import { Refine } from "@refinedev/core";